Technologies that Play a Factor in Cancer Care in the Future

 Real-Time Diagnostics

-Early detection allows doctors to deal with cancer before it spread throughout the body.
-A 2019 study showed that more than 20 percent of breast cancer patients needed a second operation to remove malignant cells that were not initially detected.
+Early detection allows doctors to deal with cancer before it spreads throughout the body.
+A 2019 study showed that more than 20 percent of breast cancer patients needed a second operation to remove malignant cells not initially detected.
 An imaging device that received a breakthrough device designation from the US Food and Drug Administration (FDA) allows doctors to detect cancer cells at a microscopic level while performing a lumpectomy.
-The handheld device featuring artificial intelligence (AI) can identify tumors and healthy tissues in the body during the procedure.
+The handheld device featuring artificial intelligence (AI) can identify tumors and healthy tissues during the procedure.
 This reduces the need for a secondary operation for breast cancer patients.
-The device also improves breast-conserving surgery results among the patients.
+The device also improves breast-conserving surgery results among patients.

 Technologies for Treatment